Clifton Reginald Wharton Sr.: Career

 After five years in Liberia, Wharton was assigned to go to Calais but the officer he was set to replace refused to leave so Wharton was reassigned to the French overseas department of Martinique.
 He requested a post with better weather and was redirected to Las Palmas in the Canary Islands.
 Wharton was the first Black officer in Las Palmas but soon after, other Black officers began to be assigned there.

 From 1930 to 1942, Wharton returned to Liberia for assignments many times.
-He also worked in Tananarive, Madagascar, Oporto and Ponta Delgado quintessential posts in the Negro Circuit.
+He also worked in Tananarive, Madagascar, Oporto and Ponta Delgada, quintessential posts in the Negro Circuit.
 Finally in 1949, Wharton was transferred away from this pattern as consul general and first secretary at Lisbon's American Embassy, before becoming supervisory consul general over Portugal and its islands.
 His transfer to Lisbon came months after his transfer request as personnel officials were resistant to sending a Black officer to Europe.
 When his transfer was finally accepted, it was as first secretary and consul instead of consul general, the position he qualified for based on experience.
 He was finally made consul general a year after his initial transfer.
 Wharton was the first Black officer in Lisbon as well as the first Black senior officer.
 In 1953, Wharton was appointed consul general in Marseille, again as the first Black person to hold that position.